SAP/cloud-security-services-integration-library/token-client/README.md

                     new XsuaaDefaultEndpoints(<OAuth2ServiceConfiguration>), // XsuaaDefaultEndpoints(url) is deprecated as of 2.10
                     <OAuth2ServiceConfiguration>.getClientIdentity());
 ```
 - `<OAuth2ServiceConfiguration>` is a placeholder for the `OAuth2ServiceConfiguration` instance which holds the information from the XSUAA service binding.
 When using `spring-xsuaa` client library this is given with `XsuaaServiceConfiguration`.
+Find further information on how to set it up [here](#OAuth2ServiceConfiguration).

 - `<RestOperations>` is your custom configured Spring http client.<br>
 For X.509 based authentication method you can configure Spring's rest client using Apache's http client.